Association "Polish Community"

 Association "Polish Community" (Stowarzyszenie "Wspólnota Polska") is a Polish non-governmental and public benefit organization operating under the patronage of the Polish Senate; dedicated to strengthening the ties between Poland and Polonia - Poles and people of Polish origin living abroad.
-The current chairman is Longin Komołowski since June 2010.
+The current chairman is Dariusz Piotr Bonisławski since March 2017.

 It was founded in 1990 by Andrzej Stelmachowski, professor of Wrocław University and Warsaw University, then-Sejm marshal, later Minister of Education, and until his death in April 2009, presidential advisor.
-Maciej Płażyński was the president of the association from May 11, 2008 until his death on April 10, 2010.
+Maciej Płażyński was the president of the association from May 11, 2008, until his death on April 10, 2010.

 The organization receives sponsorship from Polish government.

+In 2025, the organization was designated as undesirable in Russia.